00ff0000red/NibbleAndAHalf/README.md

 NibbleAndAHalf
 ==============

-"Nibble And A Half" is a C++ library that provides fast base64 encoding and decoding, all in a single header file.
+Forked from "Nibble And A Half," this is a C++ library that provides fast base64 encoding and decoding, all in a single header file.

-- All test related functions moved to testbase64.h.
-To use, only need #include "base64.hpp": https://github.com/00ff0000red/NibbleAndAHalf/blob/master/NibbleAndAHalf/base64.hpp
+- To use, only need #include "base64.hpp": https://github.com/00ff0000red/NibbleAndAHalf/blob/master/NibbleAndAHalf/base64.hpp

 The header provides the following API: